ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/summap.md

 # sumMap

 Totals a `value` array according to the keys specified in the `key` array.
-Returns a tuple of two arrays: keys in sorted order, and values ​​summed for the corresponding keys.
+Returns a tuple of two arrays: keys in sorted order, and values ​​summed for the corresponding keys without overflow.

 **Syntax**